nantesmetropole/school_meal_forecast_xgboost/README.md

 ## Overview

 This application aims at helping estimate the number of guests per school cafeteria per day on a given period.
 It needs past data to work.
 Examples of files can be found in `test/data` (see **Data** Section for more details).
-The tool was developed by [Verteego](https://www.verteego.com/) on behalf of Ville de Nantes and Nantes Métropole.
+The tool was developed by [Verteego](https://www.verteego.com/) on behalf of Nantes Métropole.
 Other contributions are welcome, see the file CONTRIBUTION.md

 ## Structure of the app